 CIS (Construction Industry Scheme)

-We offer a quick turn around at a very competitive price of £99 to £149 (max) depending on the time required for bookkeeping.
+We offer a quick turn around at a very competitive price which is dependent on the time required for bookkeeping.

 Under the Construction Industry Scheme (CIS), contractors deduct money from a subcontractors payments and pass it to HM Revenue and Customs (HMRC).